Ii Naomasa: Legacy

-As one of hereditary samurai clan in Tōtōmi Province, the Ii clan has experienced a threat of extinction during Sengoku period due to chain of events that caused Naomasa's grandfather and father died.
-However, after the decline of Imagawa clan and Naomasa offered his service to the Tokugawa clan which led by Ieyasu, his career got rapid increase with the support of Ieyasu and the Ii clan saved from the danger of disbandment.
+As one of hereditary samurai clan in Tōtōmi Province, the Ii clan experienced a threat of extinction during Sengoku period due to a chain of events that caused Naomasa's grandfather and father to die.
+However, after the decline of the Imagawa clan, Naomasa offered his service to the Tokugawa clan, led by Ieyasu, and his career got a rapid boost with the support of Ieyasu, and the Ii clan was saved from the danger of disbandment.
 When the Tenshō-Jingo war broke out, Ieyasu was in dire need for young vassal with prestigious family background as emissary to convince the ex-Takeda clan in Shinano province to convince them join him.
 However, since at that time Nobuyasu already died, Naomasa was the strongest candidate since the Ii clan historically has equal standing of ranks with Tokugawa clan.
 This caused many local lords and samurai clans in Shinano joined Tokugawa clan through the mediation of Naomasa as he handled around 67 letters of local lords to join the Tokugawa clan.
 After the war, Ieyasu entrusted the newly recruited samurai from ex-Takeda territories into the command of Ii clan.
 Noda concluded this is the start of the establishment of Ii clan as strong daimyo clan which ruled Hikone until the Meiji Restoration.
 Historian Toshikazu Komiyama believed this steps were an effort of Ieyasu to strengthen and rejuvenate the Ii clan after facing danger of extinction due to decades of troubles which weakened them internally.